Family, friends and local leaders gather to celebrate life of South Richmond teen killed in fatal car crash last fall

 “If we personalize it, people in traffic who see signs about lotto or whatever else can instead see the faces of the lives that were lost,” she said.
 “Maybe they’ll start to slow down.”

-Stoney in an interview said city billboards with similar messages could be "something we can consider."
+Stoney said in an interview that city billboards with similar messages could be “something we can consider.”

 (804) 649-6178